Marketing data management

 - Click Next.
 This action imports all pipelines from the kit into your Data Integration account.

-Step 4: Configuring variables and run the data workflow
+Step 4: Configure variables and run the data workflow

-Before running the workflow, you must set up variables to configure the target database and schemas dynamically.
+Before running the workflow, you must set up variables to dynamically configure the target database and schemas.

 - Click Add Variable and create the following variables with the specified values.
 These should match the database and schemas you created in Snowflake.